PerrySong/Dapp-Yelp/README.md

 ```

 # How does the reviews get stored in blockchain?
-Reviews are stored in block
+Both reviews and business information are stored in the MPT of the block

 # Who pay the transaction fee?
 Users will have unlimited starting gas for now.
 And they will attach transaction fee when they submit a transaction.